What’s In Your Kansas City Small Business’s Strategic Planning Tool-Kit?

-When you hire a carpenter to build a deck, what questions do you ask?
+When you hire a carpenter to build a deck in Kansas City, what questions do you ask?
 Do you ask to see his saw and hammer?
 Or do you ask to see other decks he has built?
 The tools may be important, but precisely which hammer he uses probably matters less to you than the quality of the finished product and whether it meets or even surpasses your expectations.

 When hiring someone to help you with the growth or performance of your company, is your discussion centered around the process to be used, which is similar to asking to see inside the tool box?